tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/Activities/05-Stu_Hodrick_Prescott/README.md

-# And I'll Be there -- You've Got a FRED
+# And I'll Be there—You've Got a FRED

 ## Introduction